tywerbicki/SIMD_Practice/README.md

 ### random_simd.c

-This program uses simd intrinsics to generate uniform and normal random vectors very quickly.
+This program uses simd intrinsics to generate uniform and normal random vectors very quickly. <br>
+Because this program uses some AVX2 intrinsics, the CPU architecture must be specified to the compiler via the `-march` compiler flag.
+Additionally, the `math.h` header file must be linked via the compiler flag `-lm`. <br>
+As an example: `gcc <random_simd.c> -o <test.exe> -mavx -march=znver2 -lm`